tauh33dkhan/hash-cracking-using-hashcat/README.md

 Stopped: Sat Feb  4 14:17:41 2023
 ```

-but not all password are in the wordlists so this time we will try to guess password of Miller who is using password Miller@2023 now let's try guess chars that can be used by him in password based on his name so we have "Mmiller@!123407" and we will again try all combination between 8 to 12 length and it is cracked in 2 minutes.
+but not all password are in the wordlists so this time we will try to guess password of user Miller who is using password `Miller@2023` let's try to guess chars that can be used by him in password based on his name "Mmiller@!123407" and try all combination between 8 to 12 length and it is cracked in 2 minutes.

 ```bash
 > hashcat -a 3 -m 1000 --increment --increment-min 8 --increment-max 12 -1 "Mmiller@\!123407" q ?1?1?1?1?1?1?1?1?1?1?1 -D 1,2